MiKueen/YOLO-MobileNetSSD-Object-Detector/README.rst

 	cd yolo

-	# First download the pretrained weights by running the command
+	# To download the pretrained yolov3 weights:
 	wget https://pjreddie.com/media/files/yolov3.weights

 	# To read and write back out to video: